Fitting Powder Diffraction data

 # Let's plot the measured diffraction pattern and the calculated diffraction

-# pattern both for the full range and for a zoomed-in region around the previously
+# pattern both for the full range and for a zoomed-in region around the

-# the two phases.
+# the sum of the two phases.

 project_2.plot_meas_vs_calc(expt_name='sim_lbco')